Saturday, August 29, 2015

 Head - 1.5 out of 3 mugs

-This has a nice head that is very short and is gone in seconds.
-Better to drink it from the bottle.
+This has a nice head that is very short and goes in seconds.
+It is better to drink it from the bottle.

 Zip - 2.0 out of 3 mugs

 This bottle has very low carbonation.
-The zip is confusing at best, but leaves you longing for another during.
-Unlike any other root beer I have ever experience, the zip is little at first but is the longest lasting sensation of any beverage I have reviewed.
-There is no bite although it goes down quite well.
+The zip is confusing at best but leaves you longing for another.
+Unlike any other root beer I have ever experienced, the zip is little at first but is the longest-lasting sensation of any beverage I have reviewed.
+There is no bite, although it goes down quite well.

 Post Consumption Impression - 2.25 out of 3 mugs